syncfusion-content/blazor-docs/blazor/ai-assistview/events.md

 ## PromptChanged

-The `PromptChanged` event is triggered when the prompt text changed in the AI AssistView component.
+The `PromptChanged` event is triggered when the prompt text is changed in the AI AssistView component.

 ```cshtml
 @using Syncfusion.Blazor.InteractiveChat